chaselambda/chaselambda.github.io/_posts/2023-03-25-us-electric-grid-history-and-overview.md

 - Wholesale Market: The wholesale market refers to the buying and selling of electricity between generators, utilities, and other market participants before it is delivered to end-users.
 This is typically managed by ISOs or RTOs to ensure fair competition, grid reliability, and efficient market operations.
 - Public/State Utility Commissions: PUCs are state-level regulatory bodies that oversee the operations of utility companies.
 - Energy Supplier: An energy supplier is a company that generates and/or purchases energy to sell to consumers.
 In deregulated markets, customers can choose an energy supplier based on factors such as price, contract length, and renewable energy content.
 Interestingly, energy suppliers may simply be middlemen - they buy from power plants, and sell to customers, without owning their own infrastructure.
-- "Deregulated": This is referring specifically to the generation segment being deregulated.
-These companies have lots of flexibility in how they spend their money and how they charge customers.
-The generation and transmission segments are still regulated.

 ## Incentives of Regulated Utilities
 In the regulated electric utility industry, companies are subject to a capped profit margin based on a percentage of their total expenditures.
 This system, known as the "rate of return" regulation, is designed to ensure that utilities can recover their costs and earn a fair return on their investments without overcharging consumers.